Skip to Main Content

 Vienna's Other Dining Register

 Vienna's restaurant conversation tends to cluster around a handful of addresses: the tasting-menu counters of the 1st district, the creative kitchens recognised by Michelin, and the grand Beisln that serve as monuments to Bürgerliche Küche.
-What receives less editorial attention is the tier that sits beneath all of this — the Imbisstüberl, the corner Würstelstand, the neighbourhood lunch room where residents of outer districts eat without ceremony, most days of the week.
-Dani's Imbisstüberl, at Lautenschlägergasse 57 in the 11th district, belongs to that register.
+What receives less editorial attention is the tier that sits beneath all of this, the Imbisstüberl, the corner Würstelstand, the neighbourhood lunch room where residents of outer districts eat without ceremony, most days of the week.
+Dani's Imbisstüberl is an Austrian sausage imbiss at Lautenschlägergasse 57 in Vienna's 11th district.
 Understanding what it represents means understanding something about how Vienna actually eats, beyond the postcards and the prix fixe menus.

 The 11th District as Context